Accelerating Quantum Algorithms with Precomputation: Algorithmic Primitives

 Fowler's selective teleportation relies on two related constructions, selective source teleportation and selective destination teleportation.
 Selective destination teleportation allows one to teleport a single qubit's state to either one of two destination qubits.
 Selective source teleportation allows for teleportation from a choice of two different source qubits to a fixed destination qubit.
 Both types of selective teleportation are controlled by making an appropriate choice of measurement basis and both introduce a Pauli byproduct operator \(P \in \left\{ \mathbb{I}, X, Z, XZ \right\}\) that can be inferred from the (uniformly random) measurement outcomes.
 We give circuit diagrams for the single-qubit versions of these primitives in \Cref{fig:selective_teleportation}.
 The multi-qubit versions are straightforward generalizations.

 Together, selective source and destination teleportation can be used to implement a primitive that we refer to as selective gate teleportation.
 We illustrated the single-qubit version of this selective gate teleportation in \Cref{fig:selective_gate_teleportation} in the main text.
 Selective gate teleportation allows us to apply our choice of unitaries \(U_1\) or \(U_2\) to an unknown \(n\)-qubit state \(\ket{\psi}\) by choosing how to measure some set of \(4n\) ancilla qubits.
 As a special case, we can use selective gate teleportation to defer the choice of whether or not to apply a unitary \(U\) by taking \(U_1 = U\) and \(U_2 = \mathbb{I}\).
 Selective gate teleportation randomly introduces the byproduct operators \(P^{(1)}\) and \(P^{(2)}\) (both \(n\)-qubit Pauli operators) before and after the location at which the choice of unitaries is to be applied.
 For example, let \(s \in \left\{ 0, 1 \right\}\) denote the classical bit that determines whether or not to perform the teleportation that applies \(U\).
-Rather than obtaining the desired \(U^s \ket{\psi}\), we instead obtain the state
+Rather than obtaining the desired \(U^s \ket{\psi}\), we instead obtain the state \(\ket{\phi} = P^{(1)} U^s P^{(2)} \ket{\psi}\).
+To obtain \(U^s \ket{\psi}\), we would need to subsequently apply the correction operator \(U^{s} P^{(2)^\dagger} U^{s\dagger} P^{(1)^\dagger} \).